 One day I will take the tray, place it on my boobs, and eat from it to make my point.

 Buses are not as bad, as long as the seats are not too small, and nobody is beside me.
 Boats are fine until someone tries to force me to wear a lifejacket, which almost chokes me to death because the boobs are too big.
 It’s a frightening scene, and I will avoid small boat excursions for this reason.
 The boat taxis in Bangkok are a great transportation option, but I’ve learned that getting into them is a lot easier than getting out.
 Good times to be had there.

-I walk a lot when I travel, and not just because of the awkward way in which I climb into tuk tuks in Asia.
-I really enjoy walking, and I always have my camera on me in case I want to snap a couple photos, or incase my back gets really sore and the pain is so bad that I have to stop walking but I don’t want anyone to know I’m in pain so I pretend to take a photo.
+I walk a lot when I travel, and not just because of the awkward way in which I climb into tuk-tuks in Asia.
+I really enjoy walking, and I always have my camera with me in case I want to snap a couple photos or incase my back gets really sore and the pain is so bad that I have to stop walking but I don’t want anyone to know I’m in pain so I pretend to take a photo.
 Yeah, I have done that so many times.
-I’ve also used maps, or pretended to receive a text message that I absolutely must read right away.
-For some lame reason I think nobody will notice my beat red face or the fact that I’m practically panting.
+I’ve also used maps or pretended to receive a text message that I absolutely must read right away.
+For some lame reason, I think nobody will notice my beat red face or the fact that I’m practically panting.
 Have I mentioned I hate hostels with stairs for this very reason?
 I’ve tried the photo/cell phone trick to take a break from climbing stairs.
 Sad, but true.

 My selfies are always a headshot.
 I almost never allow someone to take my photo unless they understand that it has to be taken so my boobs are not in the picture (they make my head look real small).
 I’d love to do videos, but I’m nervous about showing more of myself.
 It sounds ridiculous, I know, but there is always a bit of fear about showing too much.

 Although I am almost ready to kick that fear in the ass.